Breast screening programme

 - Screening can lead to unnecessary investigations and anxiety for some women.
 The Advisory Committee on Breast Cancer Screening shows that for every 2,000 women who are invited to join a programme over 10 years, five will have their lives prolonged and eight will be diagnosed and receive treatment even though they may have survived without intervention.

-No; breast screening only helps find breast cancer if it is already there.
+Breast screening does not prevent breast cancer it only helps find breast cancer if it is already there.
 You should be aware of any changes in your breasts because breast cancer can develop at any time.
 Some women will develop breast cancer before their first mammogram or between mammograms.

 There is a simple five-point breast awareness code that all women should remember: